Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 ### Methods

-â€?
-Read [State Behavior](+ State Behavior) for more informations of overridable methods.
+â€‹		Read [State Behavior](+ State Behavior) for more informations of overridable methods.

 1. void manual_exit()